nmkearney/flashqda/README.md

 # FlashQDA

-This is a package for using Large Landuage Models for qualitative data analysis.
+This is a package for using Large Language Models for qualitative data analysis.

 To install: